-Security Operations challenges
+Security Operations Challenges

-- Changing business landscape
+1. Changing business landscape

-Part of the reason why threat detection is difficult in this changing environment is that many organizations are still using traditional, on-premises monitoring and detection tools.
+Part of the reason threat detection is difficult in this changing environment is that many organizations are still using traditional, on-premises monitoring and detection tools.
 They’re inadequate because they’re not equipped to detect and respond to today’s threats.
 And any investments in new tools that purport to cover gaps with new technologies and paradigms do not integrate well with established security deployments.

-- Lack of singular visibility
+2. Lack of singular visibility

 As a result, SecOps teams struggle to quickly identify threats and are buried in a flood of false positives.
 This leads to alert fatigue, leading to more human errors, and jeopardizing not only sustainable operations but also the security posture of the organization.

-- Inability to continuously optimize tools
+3. Inability to continuously optimize tools

 Skills and staffing shortage is a common problem across the cybersecurity sector.
-The accelerated shift to new operating modes, cloud infrastructures and cloud-native application architectures have only exacerbated the problem.
+The accelerated shift to new operating modes, cloud infrastructures, and cloud-native application architectures has only exacerbated the problem.
 Security tools require continuous optimization and management to keep up with product upgrades on one side and a rapidly evolving threat landscape on the other.
 If businesses cannot hire or train their security specialists, then the tool lags behind in its capabilities to deliver on its promise of closing the gap effectively.

-- Too many manual tasks and processes
+4. Too many manual tasks and processes

 There is also an over-emphasis on the human component with enterprise security programs exaggerating the skills and resource gap.
-Analysts are spending more of their time on manual tasks such administering and managing tools, hopping across them to collect data or response actions.
+Analysts are spending more of their time on manual tasks such as administering and managing tools, hopping across them to collect data or response actions.
 This approach not only increases analyst fatigue but also the likelihood of human error.
-Automating low-level, repetitive tasks can relieve the human analyst from such tedium and focus on higher priority functions, improving efficiencies and reducing risk.
+Automating low-level, repetitive tasks can relieve the human analyst from such tedium and allow them to focus on higher priority functions, improving efficiencies and reducing risk.

-- Lack of actionable metrics
+5. Lack of actionable metrics

 How ReliaQuest delivers best-in-class security operations

-At the end of the day, SecOps teams seem to always be in constant fire drill mode and not able to quantify risk well enough to confidently take actions.
+At the end of the day, SecOps teams seem to always be in constant fire-drill mode and not able to quantify risk well enough to confidently take actions.
 Security operations teams need the ability to be proactive so that they can focus on threats, respond fast, and drive successful outcomes.